 OUR delivery FORMAT

-Participants can undertake the full qualification, or choose the module of their choice and gain the competencies covered in that module.
+Learners can undertake the full qualification, or choose the module of their choice and gain the units of competency covered in that module.
 This program is designed for adult participants who are already or have recently been employed.
-Assessments are open book questions, practical activities and projects designed to be incorporated into their day to day job rather than adding to their workload.

 Participants have up to 12 months to complete the qualification or the individual modules.